mrtom/SSVC/README.md

 ### Why do I have to provide my own server?
 As far as I know there aren't any open APIs where this information can be retrieved from the Web.
 If you know others, please let me know!

+[Update: I'm looking into using the Apple Affiliate API.
+However, there are still reasons to support custom URLs as well.
+For example, dealing with beta testers using Test Flight]

 ### Why don't you support CocoaPods?
 Firstly, because I haven't had the time yet.
 And secondly, because I don't use it myself.
 If you want CocoaPods support, let me know and I'm more likely to get around to it - or send me a diff! :)